 - Symptom tracker – logging of symptoms with the facility to look back and view trends.

-- Diet plan – logging of your food and drink, some have the ability to log how you feel prior and after eating.
+- Diet plan – logging of your food and drink; some can log how you feel prior to and after eating.
 This can be useful in establishing any foods and beverages that may be worsening symptoms.

 - Meditation and mindfulness – logging how much time you spend doing this activity, some apps also have the facility to follow guided instructions, sometimes using music stored on the app.